RamaniLab/SAMOSA/README.md

 The following README documents code & analyses performed in (and are largely reproduced from the methods section therein):

-Abdulhay N, McNally CP, Hsieh L, Kasinathan S, Keith A, Estes L, Karimzadeh M, Underwood J, Goodarzi H, Narlikar G, Ramani V. Massively multiplex single-molecule oligonucleosome footprinting.
-Preprint (2020)
+Abdulhay NJ, McNally CP, Hsieh LJ, Kasinathan S, Keith A, Estes LL, Karimzadeh M, Underwood JG, Goodarzi H, Narlikar GJ, Ramani V. "Massively multiplex single-molecule oligonucleosome footprinting." bioRxiv (2020)

-*All scripts and binaries are provided as is, without any warrenty and for use at your own risk.
+*All scripts and binaries are provided as is, without any warranty and for use at your own risk.
 This is not the release of a software package.
 We are only providing this information and code in addition to a description of methods for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*

 The directions below describe the process for starting from BAM files output from a PacBio Sequel I or II machine and eventually calculating a posterior probability of each adenine being methylated.
 To recapitulate our analysis, the intermediate files can be downloaded at https://doi.org/10.5281/zenodo.3834706.
-These files will be sufficient input for some/most of the analysis in XXXXXXX.ipynb
+These files will be sufficient input for all of the of analyses shown in SAMOSA_analyses.ipynb

 Two use cases
 -------------